ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

-# Hands-on Terraform-02 : Terraform Commands, Variables, Conditionals, Loops:
+# Hands-on Terraform-02: Terraform Commands, Variables, Conditionals, Loops:

-Purpose of the this hands-on training is to give students the knowledge of terraform commands, variables, conditionals and loops in Terraform.
+The purpose of this hands-on training is to give students the knowledge of Terraform commands, variables, conditionals, and loops in Terraform.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- Use terraform commands, variables, conditionals and loops.
+- Use terraform commands, variables, conditionals, and loops.

 ## Outline